cockroachdb/docs/cockroachcloud/monitoring-page.md

 ---
 title: Monitoring Page
-summary: The Monitoring page is currently under development.
-In the future, time series charts will display here.
+summary: The Monitoring page is under development.
+It will display CockroachDB time series charts.
 toc: true
 redirect_from:
 - ../stable/cockroachcloud-monitoring-page.html
 ---

+## Monitoring Page

 The **Monitoring** page is currently under development.
 In the future, time series charts will display here.
 In the meantime, you can use the cluster's built-in DB Console to see them.

 You can use the cluster's built-in DB Console to view time series data on SQL queries, troubleshoot query performance, view a list of jobs, and more.

-## Access the DB Console
+### Access the DB Console

 To access the DB Console: